FrontFeodot/task-manager-frontend/README.md

 ## Overview

 This repository contains the frontend part of the Task Manager project.
-The application allows users to manage tasks efficiently with features like login, registration, and task boards.
-The frontend is built using React and styled-components, with support for a dark theme.
+The application built using React and bundled with Vite for fast and efficient development.
+It features a dynamic and responsive UI where users can create and edit boards, columns, and tasks.
+The interface is enriched with advanced drag-and-drop functionality using dnd-kit, ensuring an intuitive user experience.
+State management is handled with Zustand, and Styled Components are used for consistent, modular styling across the application.
+Additionally, secure authentication mechanisms are integrated to manage user sessions effectively.

 ### Features